 When prompted, there are also dedicated programmes for cleaning, with an espresso cleaning tablet and descaling the machine.
 The bright, clear LCD screen makes the instructions easy to follow.

-Should I buy the Siemens EQ.9 Plus Connect S700?
+Should you buy the Siemens EQ.9 Plus Connect S700?

 The Siemens EQ.9 Plus Connect S700 is one of the most expensive coffee machines I’ve tested, and it goes up against the excellent Melitta Caffeo Barista TS Smart, which also has dual bean hoppers and an app.
 The Caffeo Barista is cheaper, makes excellent coffee and has a better app.